-According to German law, a tenant is not entitled to sublease the rental spaces without the consent of the landlord.
+According to German law, a tenant is not entitled to sublease the rental spaces without the consent of the landlord which normally can only be refused for good cause.
 Should the landlord not give consent, the tenant has the right (in the absence of any provision to the contrary) to terminate the lease.
 However, most commercial leases contain clauses which prevent such a termination right being exercised.
 Many lease agreements entitle the tenant to sublease the rental spaces within the tenant's group or to any third party using the spaces as provided for under the lease agreement.